Julie de Libran: Louis Vuitton, 2008–2014

+Sonya Rykiel, 2014–2019

-On May 15, 2014 she is named Artistic Director of Sonia Rykiel overlooking all lines of Sonia Rykiel’s womenswear and accessories, Sonia By Sonia Rykiel, the children's line and the home collection.
-Her first collection for Sonia Rykiel, Spring Summer 2015, is shown in Paris in September 2014.
+On May 15, 2014, de Libran was named Artistic Director of Sonia Rykiel overlooking all lines of Sonia Rykiel’s womenswear and accessories, Sonia By Sonia Rykiel, the children's line and the home collection.
+Her first collection for Sonia Rykiel, Spring Summer 2015, was shown in Paris in September 2014.

-Her pre-fall 2015 show is held at the Jane Hotel in New York in January 2015.
-Her fall 2015-2016 show takes place in the Saint-Germain-des-Pres parisian store in March 2015.
-On that occasion, Julie de Libran works with publisher Thomas Lenthal and artist André Saraiva to transform the Sonia Rykiel flagship store into a bookstore filled with 50,000 books.
+Her pre-fall 2015 show was held at the Jane Hotel in New York in January 2015.
+Her fall 2015-2016 show took place in the Saint-Germain-des-Pres store in March 2015.
+On that occasion, de Libran worked with publisher Thomas Lenthal and artist André Saraiva to transform the Sonia Rykiel flagship store into a bookstore filled with 50,000 books.

 In 2016, she collaborated with contemporary Spanish-American artist Maggie Cardelús to create a print for the autumn-winter collection.
-In July 2018, Julie de Libran was invited by the Chambre Syndicale de la Haute Couture to show Sonia Rykiel's first ever couture collection named l'Atelier.
+In July 2018, de Libran was invited by the Chambre Syndicale de la Haute Couture to show Sonia Rykiel's first ever couture collection named l'Atelier.
 In September 2018, Julie de Libran showed her spring summer 2019 collection on the new Allée Sonia Rykiel, a Parisian street named after the late designer Sonia Rykiel.

+Julie de Libran, 2019–present

-After her departure from Sonia Rykiel in March 2019, Julie de Libran showed her debut eponymous collection of 21 looks in her own home on June 30, 2019.
-Her collection is sustainably-minded, each dress being made to order in limited quantities from end-of-roll fabrics.
+After her departure from Sonia Rykiel in March 2019, de Libran showed her debut eponymous collection of 21 looks in her own home on June 30, 2019.
+Her collection was sustainably-minded, each dress being made to order in limited quantities from end-of-roll fabrics.

-In December 2019, the Chambre syndicale de la Haute Couture announces that Julie de Libran will be showing her second collection under her brand, as a guest member during the official couture week in Paris in January 2020.
+In December 2019, the Chambre syndicale de la Haute Couture announces that de Libran would be showing her second collection under her brand, as a guest member during the official couture week in Paris in January 2020.

-In 2021, Julie de Libran collaborated for her collection with Eres, Charvet, and Goossens, respectively famous for lingerie, shirt making, and costume jewelry.
+In 2021, de Libran collaborated for her collection with Eres, Charvet, and Goossens, respectively famous for lingerie, shirt making, and costume jewelry.

-In January 2022, Julie de Libran opened her first physical boutique on the Left Bank in Paris, France.
+In January 2022, de Libran opened her first physical boutique on the Left Bank in Paris, France.